-r.
+p.
 Standard issued but not yet effective

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 31 March 2023, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2023, as below:
+For the year ended 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.